-All incoming first-time housing applicants will pay a $300 Housing application fee, which will be used as a pre-payment for their fall quarter housing charges.
+All incoming first-time housing applicants will pay a $500 University Confirmation fee, which will be used as a pre-payment for their fall quarter university charges.
 This fee is independent of the cancellation penalties.
 Students who are cancelling have until August 10th to receive a refund of this fee.

 Cohabitation is not permitted in University residence halls or apartments.
 Students will be assigned, and are only permitted to, live with students of the same gender.
 Students are not permitted to live with another student with whom they are in an amorous relationship.
 Only guests of the same gender as their resident hosts are permitted to stay overnight in the residence halls, provided that the guest is not in an amorous relationship with the resident host.
 It is expected that anyone housing an overnight guest has received explicit permission from his or her roommate(s).
 For reasons of safety and accountability and in case an emergency should arise, hosts must inform their RA if they have an overnight guest.
 A guest is limited to staying overnight in a residence hall three nights per month.
 If any guests intend to stay longer than three nights, they must obtain permission from the Resident Director of the building.

 • If the Student is a freshman or transfer student at the University, occupancy will begin at 9:00 a.m. on Saturday, September 21, 2019.
 If the Student is a returning student, occupancy will begin at 9:00 a.m. on Sunday, September 22, 2019.